Colum McCann

 Colum McCann (born February 28, 1965) is an Irish writer of literary fiction.
 He was born in Dublin, Ireland, and currently resides in New York.
-He is known as an international writer who believes in the "democracy of storytelling."
-He has won numerous awards, including the U.S. National Book Award and the International Dublin Literary Award, and his work has been published in over 40 languages as well as being published in many American and international publications.
+Awards he has won include the U.S. National Book Award and the International Dublin Literary Award, and his work has been published in over 40 languages as well as being published in many American and international publications.
 He also is the co-founder and president of Narrative 4, an international empathy education nonprofit.

-McCann is the author of seven novels, including Apeirogon (2020), TransAtlantic (2013) and the National Book Award-winning Let the Great World Spin (2009).
-He has also written three collections of short stories, including Thirteen Ways of Looking, released in October 2015.
+McCann is the author of eight novels, including Apeirogon (2020), TransAtlantic (2013) and the National Book Award-winning Let the Great World Spin (2009).
+Three collections of short stories have been published, including Thirteen Ways of Looking, released in October 2015.
 American Mother was released in March 2024 and tells the story of Diane Foley, whose son, James Foley, was captured and killed by ISIS while serving as a freelance combat reporter in Syria.
 His latest novel, Twist, was released in March 2025.

 Early life and education

-McCann’s mother is from Derry in Northern Ireland, and he spent summers with his family there.
+McCann's mother is from Derry in Northern Ireland, and he spent summers with his family there.
 His father, Sean McCann, was features editor for the Evening Press newspaper in Dublin, and a prolific author.
 Colum remembers following his father around the newsroom and seeing the writing process in action.
 McCann started writing at age eleven, when he rode his bike around Dun Laoghaire reporting on local football matches for The Irish Press.

 Despite his father's advice to "not become a journalist", McCann began his career as a newspaper writer.
 He studied journalism at the College of Commerce in Rathmines, Dublin (now a part of the Technological University Dublin).
 While at school, he wrote for a number of newspapers, including the Irish Independent and the Evening Herald, and in 1983 he was named "Young Journalist of the Year".
 McCann has said that his time in newspapers gave him an excellent platform from which to launch a career in fiction.